How does Canvas define the terms used to describe its features and functions?

 Rich Content Editor

-The Rich Content Editor (RCE) is a word processor that supports instructors to create and format content within specific Canvas areas.
+The Rich Content Editor (RCE) is a word processor that supports creation and formatting of content within specific Canvas areas.
 Canvas currently offers two versions of the Rich Content Editor: the Classic Rich Content Editor and the New Rich Content Editor.

 Really Simple Syndicate (RSS) is a computer document format that allows electronic content distribution.
 Audio RSS feeds are also referred to as podcasts.
 RSS Feeds can be imported into a Canvas course via Announcements.